 Learn How Wall Street Works

-- The term Wall Street is a metonymy for capital market finance.
+2. The term Wall Street is a metonymy for capital market finance.
 Wall Street is frequently used as a figure of speech to describe a person, institution, or activity tied to high finance and banking.
-If you look at an asset management company such as American Century in Kansas City, it oversees more than $1 trillion, mostly through mutual funds and institutional relationships.
+If you look at an asset management company such as American Century Investments in Kansas City, it oversees more than $1 trillion, mostly through mutual funds and institutional relationships.
 It is located in the heart of the Midwest, surrounded by plains a few miles out from its impossible-to-miss headquarters at the Country Club Plaza.

 Understanding the Role of Wall Street in Civilization

 Wall Street, both the physical place and the metonymy, exists for three primary purposes:

 1. To establish a market for institutions to raise capital through a centralized trading area that connects savers of capital with those who want to raise capital.
 Wall Street trading can come in many forms including the issuance of bonds or by selling ownership in a business through the issuance of stock.
 This is the core reason Wall Street is so important: It is what makes capitalism work; what moves money efficiently to its most productive uses.

 2. To facilitate a secondary market for existing owners of stocks and bonds in order to find parties willing to buy their securities so they can raise cash.
 This makes markets more successful as investors have more confidence in the ability to use their portfolio as a source of liquidity, generally demanding lower risk premiums as a result.